Ben Lyon: Early life and career

 He had success as an actor in the 1930 film Hell's Angels.
-The film was a major success and brought Jean Harlow to prominence, but Lyon's performance as a heroic World War I aviator was also highly regarded and was a personal friend of Howard Hughes.
+The film was a major success and brought Jean Harlow to prominence, but Lyon's performance as a heroic World War I aviator was also highly regarded.
 For the next decade he was constantly in demand, but his popularity began to wane by the early 1940s.
 By the mid 1940s he was working for 20th Century-Fox.
 On July 17, 1946, he met a young aspiring actress named Norma Jeane Dougherty.
 After his first meeting with her, he stated that she was "Jean Harlow all over again!"
 He organized a color screen test for the actress, renamed her, and finally signed her as Marilyn Monroe to her first studio contract.

 During World War II, when the United States was still neutral, Lyon and his wife, actress Bebe Daniels, settled in London.
 The couple, along with the comedian Vic Oliver, starred in the radio series Hi, Gang!, which ran from 1940 to 1949.
 Hi Gang was succeeded in 1950 by Life with the Lyons, which also featured their real-life son Richard and daughter Barbara, and spawned a couple of theatrical films as well as a television series on BBC and independent television from 1954 until 1960.
 Bebe Daniels had top billing in these series, similar to the concurrent American show starring married couple Lucille Ball and Desi Arnaz.